jammmo/serene/mkdocs/docs/05_Control_Flow.md

 function findMax2(u: Vector{Int}) -> Int {
 	var max = Int.bottom
-	for (i = 0, u.length) {	//iterates from 0 up to (but not including) the length of u
+	for (i = 0, u.length) {	//iterates from 0 up to (but not including) the length of u if (u[i] > max) {
-		// Compiler automatically checks that u[i] is not undefined by verifying the loop bounds if (u[i] > max) {
 			set max = u[i]
 		}